CSRG-Group/dcs-notes.github.io/cs118/combined.md

   - "Polymorphism describes its ability to process objects of different types through a single uniform interface"
   - "Inheritance lets us  inherit attributes and methods from another class.
 Polymorphism  uses those methods to perform different tasks.
 This allows us to perform a single  action in different ways." (https://www.w3schools.com/java/java_polymorphism.asp)
   - We can pass `Object` classes into any method that takes any non-primitive type, since everything is a subclass of it
+  - Static vs dynamic polymorphism
-  - Static polymorphism implements method overloading, as it decides which method to call dependent on the parameters it has been provided with
+    - Static polymorphism occurs at compile time, for example method overloading an overriding, as different behaviour is exhibited by the same method dependent on the input types
-  - Dynamic polymorphism allows us to cast objects which are stored in their superclass to their subclass, so we can use their subclass interfaces
+    - Dynamic polymorphism occurs at runtime, and allows us to cast objects which are stored in their superclass to their subclass, so we can use their subclass interfaces
   - The `instanceof` keyword tells us whether an object is of a given type of class.
 We can use this to check when we need to cast objects so we can use their appropriate interfaces

 ## Abstract classes and interfaces

 - In object orientated programming, each subclass is more specific than its superclass, and each superclass more general than its subclass.
 At some point, superclasses become so general they become what we call "abstract"
   - Abstract classes are a special type of class which allow us to capture common properties and behaviours at an abstract level.
 The `abstract` keyword is added to the class signature denotes them, e.g. `public abstract class Feline`
-  - They cannot be initialised
+  - They cannot be initialised, and so don't need a constructor method
   - They can contain a mix of abstract and concrete methods (again, `abstract` keyword added to method signature)
     - Abstract methods are ones which must be provided by all subclasses, but will be different for different subclasses, so no implementation is given
     - Concrete methods are ones which will be the same for all subclasses, so they are fully defined, and will just be inherited as usual into the subclasses
   - Concrete (i.e. default/normal) classes can then inherit from abstract classes
     - We can omit any concrete definitions/variable instantiations which are inherited, but **must** provide implementations for all abstract functions
+  - They needn't implement all of the methods a subclass will provide
 - Eventually, we end up in a situation where abstract classes contain only abstract methods.
 This is then called an "interface".
 This time, the `interface` keyword is used instead of the `abstract` one
   - Interfaces can only contain methods without implementations, but these these methods shouldn't be declared `abstract` nor `interface` merely the method signature provided.
   - Whilst only one class can be inherited, multiple interfaces can be "implemented".
 This is to avoid the issue of two superclasses providing different implementations for the same method